 Proxyman understands the pain point from GraphQL developers, so Proxyman would introduce the QueryName column on the main table.

 By default, Proxyman will detect if it's a GraphQL Request, then extracting the QueryName and display it.

 3. What's next

 - If you'd like to custom the Column with particular Headers in your Request/Response, you can do it with Custom Column

 - If you'd like to do Map Local on GraphQL Response, let check out the following blog: How to map a Local Response for GraphQL Requests?

-Proxyman is a high-performance macOS app, which enables developers to view HTTP/HTTPS requests from apps and domains on macOS, iOS device, iOS Simulator and Android devices and emulators.
+Proxyman is a high-performance macOS app, which enables developers to capture HTTPs traffic on iOS device, iOS Simulator and Android devices.